Dani3lB/tagless-final-example/article.md

 ## Summary

-As you can see, it the second, tagless final solution the functions inside the layers are consistent.
-Error handling only happens in the API layer, so the database layer has less ownership, less *power*.
+As you can see, in the second, tagless final solution the functions inside the layers are consistent.
+Error handling only happens in the API layer, so the database layer has less ownership, and less *power*.
 This is the least power principle, and it can be forced with this approach.
 Well... can it be really forced?
-Actually no, Peter could have changed the context bound to MonadThrow and to the very same thing as in the IO case.
+Actually no, Peter could have changed the context bound to MonadThrow and done the very same thing as in the IO case.
 It depends on team culture and experience.

 But it helps testing without a doubt, right?
-Well, no. Of course working with effects can lead to strange issues, but for example, Peter could have used for comprehension in the IO test cases to not have that issue.
+Well, no. Of course, working with effects can lead to strange issues, but for example, Peter could have used for comprehension in the IO test cases to not have that issue.
 Again, it depends on taste and experience.

 Why is it good then?
 I don't think this approach is always good, but I think it's good for me.
 I think teams should decide if the added complexity is worth it or not.
-For example, new colleagues may have hard time to understand this kind of programming to interfaces approach, especially if the are new to scala too.
-However, in a well established team, I think tagless final can improve the quality of the application.
+For example, new colleagues may have a hard time understanding this kind of programming to interfaces approach, especially if they are new to scala too.
+However, in a well-established team, I think tagless final can improve the quality of the application.